jianlin-cheng/BML_FAQ/FAQs/Summit_FAQ.md

 - How do I create Conda environments on Summit?
   - See [this starter GitHub repository](https://github.com/amorehead/deep-learning-hpc-project-template) for an example of how you should create and maintain your BML projects' Conda environments on Summit.

+- How do I train a deep learning model with multiple GPUs?
+  - See [this starter GitHub repository](https://github.com/amorehead/deep-learning-hpc-project-template) for an example of how you can train multi-GPU models on Summit.

 - How do I install the Deep Graph Library (DGL) on Summit?